 Presentation

 The TRIPOP team (2018- ) is a joint research team of Inria Grenoble Rhone-Alpes and of the Laboratoire Jean Kuntzmann (LJK).
-This team is a follow up of the BIPOP team (2003–2017).
-The team is mainly concerned with the modeling, the mathematical analysis, the simulation and the control of nonsmooth dynamical systems, with a strong application to modeling natural environmental risks in mountains.
+It is a continuation of the BIPOP team (2003–2017).
+The team focusses on modeling, the mathematical analysis, the simulation and the control of nonsmooth dynamical systems, with a particular focus on modelling natural environmental risks in mountainous regions.

 Research directions

-For the period 2022-2025, the team is organized along two research axes: 1) nonsmooth simulation and numerical modeling for natural gravitational risks in the mountains and 2) modeling, simulation and control of nonsmooth dynamical systems.
-The idea of this restructuring is to put forward a strong application axis for which there is a strong academic research dynamic in the Grenoble region and a network of socio-economic actors very interested in an industrial transfer of digital science methods on these subjects.
-The second axis takes up the main themes of the former axes of the TRIPOP project by updating them after the first four years.
+For the period 2022–2025, the team is organised around two research themes: 1) Nonsmooth simulation and numerical modelling of natural gravitational risks in mountainous regions, and 2) Modelling, simulation and control of nonsmooth dynamical systems.
+This restructuring aims to promote a strong application axis, for which there is a significant academic research presence in the Grenoble region, as well as a network of socio-economic actors who are highly interested in the industrial transfer of digital science methods in this field.
+The second axis builds on the key themes of the previous TRIPOP project axes, updating them after the first four years.

 • Axis 1: Nonsmooth simulation and numerical modeling for natural gravitational risk in mountains.